arminbiere/cadical/README.md

 easy to understand and change, while at the same time not being much slower than other state-of-the-art CDCL solvers.
-Originally we wanted to also radically simplify the design and internal data structures, but that goal only achieved partially, for instance compared to Lingeling.
+Originally we wanted to also radically simplify the design and internal data structures, but that goal was only achieved partially, for instance compared to Lingeling.

 Use './configure && make' to configure and build 'cadical' in the default 'build' sub-directory.
 This will also build the library 'libcadical.a'.